The Urban Institute

 The successful candidate will:

-Have some prior research assistant experience or a research-related internship is a plus but not required
+Prior research assistant experience or a research related internship is preferred.

 Working in the Nation's Capital, the epicenter of public policy among a network of policy experts, you can expect to have an impact on policy areas you care about and work with great colleagues who are smart, mission-driven, and collaborative.
 You will blend academic rigor with on-the-ground collaboration, be encouraged and supported to fulfill your potential through meaningful work that matters, and enjoy a welcoming workplace free from harassment, discrimination and intolerance.